Stuart MacGill

 Stuart Charles Glyndwr MacGill (born 25 February 1971) is an Australian former cricketer who played 44 Test matches and three One Day Internationals for the Australian national cricket team.
 He is a right-arm leg spin bowler, who has been credited with having the best strike rate of any modern leg-spin bowler, but he did not have a regular place in the Australian Test team due to the dominance of Shane Warne in the position of sole spinner.
-His bowling was slightly slower through the air than Warne's, but he was a prodigious turner of the ball.

 In domestic cricket, he played for Western Australia, New South Wales, Nottinghamshire, Devon and Somerset.

 He was brought back in 2007 after the retirement of Warne, as spinner for the first Test against the Sri Lankan cricket team.
 He announced his retirement from international cricket during the second Test of Australia's 2008 tour of the West Indies.
 Moving into commentary, MacGill co-hosted the 2009 Ashes series on SBS with Damien Martyn and Greg Matthews.
 MacGill was a radio co-host on the Triple M Sydney breakfast program "The Grill Team", 2009–2010.

+In 2021, MacGill was the victim of an alleged kidnapping in the Sydney suburb of Cremorne.
+In 2023, he was charged with conspiracy to supply cocaine.
+In March 2025, a jury found MacGill guilty of knowingly taking part in the supply of a prohibited drug.

 Early years

 MacGill was born in the Perth suburb of Mount Lawley and began his first-class career in the 1993/94 season playing for Western Australia.
 Both his father, Terry MacGill, and his grandfather, Charlie MacGill, had previously played cricket for Western Australia.
 He was an AIS Australian Cricket Academy scholarship holder in 1990–1991.
 He managed just one game, against New South Wales at the SCG but did not take a wicket and did not play again for over two years.
 When he returned in 1996/97 it was for New South Wales and he took 6 wickets in the match, the first being Darren Berry.
 He finished the season with 16 wickets at 37.00.

 He spent the English summer playing club cricket for Heathcoat CC in Tiverton, Devon, and played a game for Somerset against the touring Pakistan A side.

-1997/98 was the breakthrough season for MacGill, he made his Test debut and finished with 35 wickets at 28.14 in the Sheffield Shield.
+The 1997/98 season was a breakthrough for MacGill, he made his Test debut and finished with 35 wickets at 28.14 in the Sheffield Shield.